-If you really want to purchase a waterproof Fitbit, there are options out there.
-This includes fitness trackers and smartwatches that have been made H2O friendly by the manufacturer, as well as some third-party options.
+If you really want to purchase a waterproof Fitbit, there are more and more options out there.
+This includes fitness trackers and smartwatches that have been made H2O friendly by the manufacturer, as well as some third-party solutions.

-Fitbit was one of the early pioneers in the fitness-tracker game, but one thing it always shied away from was waterproofing.
+Fitbit was one of the early pioneers in the fitness-tracker game, but one thing it shied away from in the early years was waterproofing.
 Until the Flex 2 that is.
-Announced in 2016, this is the company’s slimmest tracker to date and the first that is water resistant.
+Announced in 2016, the band is very slim and lightweight, and the first one you could swim with.